mikolasan/mikolasan.github.io/src/markdown/ru/blog/task-management-online.md

 https://www.reddit.com/r/selfhosted/comments/dp6jd2/pomoday_easy_to_use_yet_powerful_and_flexible/

-Pomoday - Easy to use, yet powerful and flexible web-based task management software that you can use with just a keyboard. pomoday.com/
+> [Pomoday](pomoday.com) - Easy to use, yet powerful and flexible web-based task management software that you can use with just a keyboard.
+>

-Hey, I'm the developer of Pomoday.
+> Hey, I'm the developer of Pomoday.
 Great to see it posted here and see how you guys responsed to it, especially with the nameeeeee, I don't know what should I feel about it, haha.
+>

-For some concern about how the data saved, as of now, it saved directly to your localStorage, sadly uncencrypted, but it's gonna change in the next few commits.
+> For some concern about how the data saved, as of now, it saved directly to your localStorage, sadly uncencrypted, but it's gonna change in the next few commits.
+>

-I'm also working on adding a storage server, so you can actually use it across devices.
+> I'm also working on adding a storage server, so you can actually use it across devices.
 With that coming, I think a Docker config will be added to avoid the hassle of running mulitple services/apps.
+>

-Again, thank you so much for all of the feedbacks!
+> Again, thank you so much for all of the feedbacks!